Case Study on Freight Transport - Freightplus

 Seeing the advertising’s effectiveness, the client is ready to increase the budget and expand the campaign.
 But before moving on to the next stage, we’re considering different options for development such as expanding search queries, expanding GEO, increasing the cost of conversion for a significant jump in the number of conversions, or gradually growing them without increasing the cost.

-Working on the Freightplus project proves once again that it is more profitable to trust the professionals when it comes to contextual advertising.
+Working on the Freightplus project proves once again that it is more profitable to trust professionals when it comes to PPC advertising.
 Since we work in the customer’s advertising account, they see the real data about the campaigns, and can evaluate their benefits and their savings in comparison with the previous situation. ☝ However even with positive dynamics, it’s especially important to make the right decisions in order not to drain the advertising budget.
 As such, we’re not in any hurry to make decisions regarding ad expansion.
 Instead, we’re closely monitoring the effectiveness of the current settings.